void-linux/void-docs/src/installation/live-images/partitions.md

 ## Boot Partition (Optional)

-On most modern systems, a seperate `/boot` partition is no longer necessary to boot properly.
+On most modern systems, a separate `/boot` partition is no longer necessary to boot properly.
 If you choose to use one, remember that Void does not remove old kernels after updates by default and each image will take at least 20MB, so plan accordingly.